 - Cayenne pepper: For extra heat!!!

-How do you make deep fried jalapeno popper deviled eggs? (+ tips)
+How to make deep-fried jalapeno popper deviled eggs (+ tips)

-Add six eggs to a sauce pan and cover with water.
-Water level should be at least one inch above the eggs.
-Bring water to boil, remove from heat, and cover with lid.
+Add six eggs to a saucepan and cover with water.
+The water level should be at least one inch above the eggs.
+Bring water to boil, remove from heat, and cover with a lid.
 Allow eggs to sit in the hot water for 12-15 minutes.
 Do not remove the lid during this time.

 Meanwhile, heat oil to 350 degrees in a cast-iron pot or deep fat fryer.
 Oil should be at least three inches deep.

 Transfer to a paper towel-lined surface to absorb excess oil.